Pros / This alarm clock has Bluetooth connectivity.

 Cons / It doesn’t display the date or temperature.

-Verdict / The Philips AJT4400B has a lot of useful features that make it a valuable tool to have on your nightstand.
+Verdict / The Philips AJT4400B has a diverse feature set that makes it a valuable tool on your nightstand.

-You can use the Philips AJT4400B/37 alarm clock as a Bluetooth speaker and charger for your mobile devices, and it lets you make hands-free phone calls from the comfort of your bed.
-Those extra features, along with its impressive list of alarm options, make it one of the best alarm clocks available for less than $60.
-It is also one of the most durable models we tested, so it will wake you up on time for years to come, even if it falls off the nightstand a few times.
+The Philips AJT4400B/37 alarm clock functions as a Bluetooth speaker, charges your mobile devices, and makes hands-free phone calls from the comfort of your bed.
+Those extra features, along with its impressive list of alarm options, make it one of the best alarm clocks available for less than $50.

-This is one of only two alarm clocks we reviewed that’s Bluetooth compatible, and you can use the connection to play music from your phone through the device’s speaker.
-The AJT4400B also has a sleep timer, which turns the music off after a set amount of time – you can adjust the timer between 15 and 120 minutes, depending on your preference.
+This is the only alarm clock we tested with Bluetooth.
+Music plays from your phone through the device’s speaker.
+The AJT4400B also has a sleep timer, which turns the music off after a set amount of time, and the timer is adjustable between 15 and 120 minutes.

-You can also use the Bluetooth connection to make hands-free phone calls.
-This is one of only two alarm clocks we tested that has a microphone, speaker and button for answering, ending or rejecting calls.
+You also use the Bluetooth connection to make hands-free phone calls.
+This is also the only alarm clock we tested with a microphone, speaker and button for answering, ending or rejecting calls.
 However, it doesn’t display the temperature or date, two pieces of information that could help you plan your day.

-You can choose to wake up to the sound of a buzzer or the radio.
+The Philips AJT4400 has two sound options for the alarm: a buzzer or FM radio.
 Fewer than half the clocks in our test group have a radio alarm option, and the Philips AJT4400B allows you to store up to 20 preset stations.
 That makes it easy to rotate your station of choice when you get tired of listening to the same talk radio program every morning.

-The Philips AJT4400B is a valuable tool to have on your nightstand – in addition to being an alarm clock, it has a USB charging port and Bluetooth connectivity.
-Those new-school features, along with its traditional conveniences and better-than-average durability, make it one of the best alarm clocks for less than $60.
+The Philips AJT4400B is a valuable tool to have on your nightstand.
+In addition to its alarm features, it has a USB charging port and Bluetooth connectivity.
+Those new-school features, along with its traditional conveniences and better-than-average durability, make it one of the best alarm clocks for less than $50.